gems-uff/prov-dominoes/README.md

 # About

-Prov-Dominoes is fork/extension that includes support for Provenance on the [Dominoes](https://github.com/gems-uff/dominoes) tool, an approach for analyzing software repositories with thousands of artifacts by considering multiple perspectives of the software development data.
-We model the data extracted from software repositories and its relationships as matrices, making possible to efficiently process them with a GPUs (Graphics Processing Unit) based architectures.

-Prov-Dominoes can support automated exploration of different relationships of the [Provenance Data-Model](https://www.w3.org/TR/prov-dm/).
+Prov-Dominoes, an approach designed to explore provenance data interactively, by organizing its relationships into multiple matrices treated as domino tiles.
+The tiles can be visually connected to derive additional domino tiles or have its contents explored through a set of matrix operations.
+Besides the operations, a set of filters can be applied to the matrix contents to ease visualization or prepare for some combination.

+The domino-matrix abstraction was first conceived by [Dominoes](https://github.com/gems-uff/dominoes), a tool designed to assist exploratory analysis on data from Git repositories.
+Dominoes uses GPU capabilities to achieve efficient processing of large matrices that represent Git repository data (developers, commits, modified files, etc.).
+Prov-Dominoes distinguishes itself by forking Dominoes to allow data combination and visualization over provenance data, but retaining the GPU capabilities of the latter.
+Extending the operations over domino tiles introduced by Dominoes, our tool aggregates other features such as filters, \textit{Eigenvector Centrality} and \textit{Transitive Closure}.

+Tool is compatible with the PROV-N notation, allowing its adoption in different domains and applications.
+The provenance data is processed to generate provenance pieces, the building blocks of the tool.

 # Team

-* Jose Ricardo da Silva Junior (joined in January 2013)
-* Leonardo Gresta Paulino Murta (joined in January 2013)
 * Victor Alencar (joined in January 2019)
+* Jose Ricardo da Silva Junior (joined in January 2019)
+* Leonardo Gresta Paulino Murta (joined in January 2019)
+* Troy Kohwalter (joined in January 2020)
+* Vanessa Braganholo (joined in January 2020)

 # Documentation